-EDCI 503 Principles of Child Development in the Early Years.
+EDCI 503 Seminar in Child Development in the Early Years.
 (3 Hours) An investigation of the methods and research in child growth in social, emotional, psychological and physiological development of children from birth through eight years of age.
-Requires ten (10) hours of clinical and field-based experiences.
+Requires ten (10) hours of clinical and fieldbased experiences.